mantidproject/mantid/docs/source/techniques/ISISPowder-OSIRIS-v1.rst

 Calibration Mapping File
 -------------------------
-The calibration mapping file holds the mapping between run numbers, current label, offset filename and the empty and vanadium numbers.
+The calibration mapping file holds the mapping between run numbers, current label, offset filename, empty run numbers, and vanadium run numbers.

 For more details on the calibration mapping file see:
 :ref:`cycle_mapping_files_isis-powder-diffraction-ref`

-The layout on OSIRIS should look as follows for each block substituting the below values for appropriate values:
+The layout on OSIRIS should look as follows for each block:

 .. code-block:: yaml
   :linenos: